 Where animals live, animals die.
 In animal husbandry, this usually happens in a planned way, when animals are ready for slaughter or have lost their economic value.
 But it also happens unplanned, due to illness or accidents whereby treatment does not lead to recovery.
 Dying always involves the risk of unnecessary animal suffering.
 We believe that the existing methods of stunning and killing animals can be improved.
 Our method makes use of nature.
 With nitrogen from the air, we make foam that is filled with 99% nitrogen.
 Immersion, without the animal noticing, leads almost immediately to unconsciousness and after 1-2 minutes to a painless death.

 The anoxia principle is well known in aviation and pilots learn the ‘lucky’ feeling of anoxia – planned of course – during safety training.
-If you want to know how that works, you can watch this clip from a BBC programme with the British Conserviative politician Michael Portillo (2008)
+If you want to know how that works, you can watch this clip from a BBC programme with the former British Conservative politician Michael Portillo (2008)

 Nitrogen is an inert gas, and animals cannot perceive it.
 Nitrogen foam has several advantages: